-People like Kim Kaiser, assistant professor of Orthopaedic Surgery and Sports Medicine.
-Kaiser not only serves patients in the UK Orthopaedics and Sports Medicine clinic, she’s also team doctor for gymnastics, cheerleading, women’s soccer, swimming and diving, volleyball and the sideline physician for women’s basketball.
+People like Dr. Kim Kaiser, assistant professor of Orthopaedic Surgery and Sports Medicine.
+Kaiser not only serves patients in the UK Orthopaedics and Sports Medicine clinic, she’s also team doctor for UK Gymnastics.
+Along with the gymnastics team, Kaiser is headed to St. Louis for the 2018 National Collegiate Women's Gymnastics Championships.

 Become a subscriber to receive new episodes of "Behind the Blue" each week.
 UK's latest medical breakthroughs, research, artists and writers will be featured, along with the most important news impacting the university.